arturoherrero/arturoherrero.com/_posts/2012/2012-04-25-closure-design-patterns.md

 ---
 layout: post
-title: Closure Design Patterns
+title: Closure design patterns
-description: There are a lots of documentation about software design patterns, but I’m interesting in closure design patterns.
+description: There is a lot of documentation about software design patterns, but I’m interested in closure design patterns.
 tags: programming
 ---

-### Design Patterns
+### Design patterns

-These days I'm learning design patterns.
-There are a lots of documentation about software design patterns, but I'm interesting in **closure design patterns**.*
+I'm learning design patterns.
+There is a lot of documentation about software design patterns, but I'm interested in **closure design patterns**.*

 Many patterns imply object-orientation, so may not be as applicable in dynamic languages.
 Peter Norvig demonstrates that 16 out of 23 patterns in the Design Patterns book are simplified or eliminated, [Design Patterns in Dynamic Languages][1]{:target="_blank" rel="noreferrer"}.

-I've found an interesting presentation of Venkat Subramaniam about [Design Patterns in Java and Groovy][2]{:target="_blank" rel="noreferrer"} and another presentation of Neal Ford about [Design Patterns in Dynamic Languages][3]{:target="_blank" rel="noreferrer"}.
+I've found an interesting presentation of Venkat Subramaniam about [Design Patterns in Java and Groovy][2]{:target="_blank" rel="noreferrer"}, and another presentation of Neal Ford about [Design Patterns in Dynamic Languages][3]{:target="_blank" rel="noreferrer"}.
 Here, I extract some patterns of these presentations that involve closures and add others patterns based on my own experience.

 You can also find the same examples for Ruby here: [Closure Design Patterns.
 Ruby Edition][4].